simopt-admin/simopt/docs/source/models/trafficsignal.rst

     * Default: 7200
 * numintersections: The number of intersections in the traffic model.
 Can be changed depending on the desired scale of the traffic system.
     * Default: 4
-* decision_vector: Delay, in seconds, in light schedule based on distance from first intersection.
+* offset: Delay, in seconds, in light schedule based on distance from first intersection.
 The lenght of the list has to be 1 less than the number of intersections in the system.
     * Default: [1, 2, 3]
 * speed: Constant speed in meter/second for the cars.
     * Default: 5